-Load the test suite from Test Model Against Requirements and Report Results.
-At the command line, enter:
+Load the test suite from Test Model Against Requirements and Report Results and open the Simulink Test Manager.

-Open the test sequence block.
-The sequence tests:
+Open the Test Sequence block.
+The sequence verifies system disengagement when either:

-When the test finishes, in the Test Manager, navigate to the test case.
-The aggregated coverage results show that the example model achieves 50% decision coverage, 41% condition coverage, and 25% MCDC coverage.
+After the test completes, select Results.
+The test achieves 50% decision coverage, 41% condition coverage, and 25% MCDC coverage.

 Use Simulink Design Verifier to generate additional tests to increase model coverage.
-Select the test case in the Results and Artifacts and open the aggregated coverage results section.
+In Results and Artifacts, select the

-Select the test results from the previous section and then click Add Tests for Missing Coverage.
+Right-click the test results and select Add Tests for Missing Coverage.

 Under Harness, choose